 The brain model is not an ambitious one, and severely limits the range of cognitive functions which can arise.
 It is also primitively Behaviorist in its reinforcement mechanism.
-However, it serves its purpose by providing a learned logic for how a creature chooses its actions, and doesn't suffer from too many non-life-like side effects: its in-built generalization mechanism reduces arbitrariness in the face of novelty, and the dynamical structure, albeit damped and close to equilibrium, produces a satisfactorily complex and believable sequence of behaviors, surprisingly free from limit cycles or irretrievable collapse into an attractor.
+However, it serves its purpose by providing a learned logic for how a creature chooses its actions, and doesn't suffer from too many non-life-like side effects: its in-built generalization mechanism reduces arbitrariness in the face of novelty; and the dynamical structure, albeit damped and close to equilibrium, produces a satisfactorily complex and believable sequence of behaviors, surprisingly free from limit cycles (e.g., repeatedly cycling through a fixed sequence of actions) or irretrievable collapse into point attractors ("grinding to a halt").
+Determining why the dynamics of such neural networks are stable is challenging issue, and a topic of current research (see, e.g., Beer 1995a, 1995b, 1996).

-3.2 Biochemistry
+3.3.
+Biochemistry

 Central to the function of the neural net is the use of a simplified, simulated biochemistry to control widespread information flow, such as internal feedback loops and the external drive-control system.
 This mechanism is also used to simulate other endocrine functions outside the brain, plus a basic metabolism and a very simple immune system.
-The biochemistry is very straightforward and is based on four classes of object:

-Chemicals.
-These are just arbitrary numbers in the range 0 to 255, each representing a different chemical and each associated with a number representing its current concentration.
-Chemicals have no inherent properties-the reactions which each can undergo are defined genetically, with no restrictions based on any in-built chemical or physical characteristics of the molecules themselves.
+The biochemistry is very straightforward and is based on four classes of object: chemicals; emitters; reactions; and receptors.
+Combinations of these objects form biochemical structures.
+3.3.1.
+Chemicals These are just arbitrary numeric labels in the range 0 to 255, each representing a different chemical and each associated with a numeric value representing its current concentration.
+Chemicals have no inherent properties: the reactions which each can undergo are defined genetically, with no restrictions based on any in-built chemical or physical characteristics of the molecules themselves.

-Emitters.
-These chemicals are produced by Chemoemitter objects, which are genetically defined and can be attached to arbitrary byte values within other system objects, such as neurons in the brain or the outputs of sensory systems.
+3.3.2.
+Emitters These chemicals are produced by chemo-emitter objects, which are genetically defined and can be attached to arbitrary byte values within other system objects, such as neurons in the brain or the outputs of sensory systems.
 The locus of attachment is defined by a descriptor at the start of an emitter gene, representing 'organ', 'tissue' and 'site', followed by codes for the chemical to be emitted and the gain and other characteristics of the emitter.
 Changes in the value of a byte to which an emitter is attached will automatically cause the emitter to adjust its output, without the code which has caused the change needing to be aware of the emitter's existence.

-Reactions.
-Chemicals undergo transformations as defined by Reaction objects, which specify a reaction in the form ${i}A + [{j}B] \rightarrow [{k}C] + [{l}D]$, where ${i,j,k}$ determine ratios.
-Most transformations are allowed, except for 'nothing \rightarrow something', for example:
+3.3.3.
+Reactions Chemicals undergo transformations as defined by Reaction objects, which specify a reaction in the form $iA + [jB] \Rightarrow [kC] + [1D]$ where i, j, and k determine ratios and optional components are enclosed in brackets.
+Most transformations are allowed, except for nothing \Rightarrow something, for example:

-$A + B \rightarrow C + D$ normal reaction with two products $A + B \rightarrow C$ 'fusion' $A \rightarrow nothing$ exponential decay $A + B \rightarrow A + C$ catalysis (A is unchanged) $A + B \rightarrow A$ catalytic breakdown (of B)
+$A + B \Rightarrow C + D$ Normal reaction with two products $A + B \Rightarrow C$ 'fusion' $A \Rightarrow nothing$ exponential decay $A + B \Rightarrow A + C$ catalysis (A is unchanged) $A + B \Rightarrow A$ catalytic breakdown (of B)